Code-Institute-Submissions/rock-paper-scissors-lizard-spock-18/README.md

 •	GitHub pages refreshed and the link to my deployed site is displayed

-•	**_Link to deployed site_**
+•	Link to deployed site: https://jprodrigues-gh.github.io/rock-paper-scissors-lizard-spock/

 ## References and Credits

 • The rock paper scissors lizard spock images for the game buttons, I cut up from the image I took from the site: https://thenerdnroll.wordpress.com/2013/01/29/rock-paper-scissors-lizard-spock/

-•	The rock paper scissors lizard spock image next to title I downloaded from pngegg.com and converted it to an icon through ConvertICO.com
+•	The rock paper scissors lizard spock image next to title, I downloaded from pngegg.com and converted it to an icon through ConvertICO.com

+•	I search slack for support when I have challenges with my code.

 •	I frequently referenced the following sites for guidance on coding syntax or challenges I faced when my code was not performing as expected: